sophgo/libsophon/doc/guide_en/3_1_bmsmi_description.rst

    bm-smi --dev=0x0 --led=off

   Note: This function support on/off/blink on SC5+ and SC5P, on/off on SC5H, does not support other board types.
-For the SC5+ board, only the first chip can control the status of LED.
+For the SC5+ board, only the first processor can control the status of LED.
 SC5P has 8 LEDs, each device corresponds to one LED, and each LED supports setting status separately.

   This function is not supported in SOC mode.